Top 10 Tallest Buildings In New York City As of 2021

 The iconic Chrysler Building has hung up its 10th place on our rankings as it gets bumped to 11th place this year.

 While not nearly as daunting in height, let's not overlook the up-and-coming neighbors in both Brooklyn and Queens.

 Brooklyn's tallest skyscrapers are all concentrated in the Downtown Brooklyn area, with a few newcomers in Williamsburg as well.

-Although, not as ambitious as Brooklyn's endeavors, Queens touts Long Island City as its skyscraper and new development central.
+Although, not as ambitious as Brooklyn's endeavors, Queens touts Long Island City as its skyscraper and new development headquarters.